Don Guest

 Don Guest (16 July 1934, in Oklahoma – 23 April 2010, in Tours) was an American film producer, best known for winning the Palme d'Or for a film he produced, Paris, Texas.
 He also frequently served as a production manager for many prominent directors of the era, including Sam Peckinpah, Peter Bogdanovich, Philip Kaufman, Michelangelo Antonioni.
-He moved with his family to Los Angeles during the Dust Bowl migration.
+He moved with his parents to Los Angeles during the Dust Bowl migration.
+Guest got his start in TV, but most of his career was as a film production manager and producer.

+He died in his home in Tours, Indre-et-Loire, France, where he had lived for 9 years.
+He was survived by his wife, Laurie; children Genine, Steven, and Diane; he also had three grandchildren.